Villfuk02/Project-Nitrogen/Documentation/Short-term TODO.md

 ## questions
-- how do I cite Rogue? (https://docs-archive.freebsd.org/44doc/usd/30.rogue/paper.pdf)
-- you vs the player
-- where should I use emphasis
-- used packages
-- should I explain the engine more in introduction?
-- abstract when
+- single-`\\`player
-- non-breaking spaces now or at the end?
+- isn't 2.1 too long? but it is probably one of the more important / interesting parts
 ## till next metting
+- [x] recording
+- [x] writing video
+- [x] rewrite chap 1
+- [x] write chap 2 part 1
+- [ ] some implementations

+## remember
+- coherence - one paragraph, one point
+- flow - old to new
+- name your baby
+- information just in time
+- short subjects
+- nbsp

 ## implementation
 - [ ] point hover
-- [ ] redo enable when ready?
+    - [ ] placement returns placement target, be it tile, attacker or position
 - [ ] menu (seed select)
 - [ ] level progression
-- [ ] sound effects
-- [ ] tutorial
-    - extra levels before the first, each with one more blueprint
-    - slowly introduce concepts
 - [ ] content
     - [ ] abilities
         - [x] meteor